Xilinx/mlir-aie/programming_guide/section-2/section-2b/02_Broadcast/README.md

 > **NOTE:**  This functionality of the Object FIFO primitive exposes what is actually going on at the hardware level when the data movement is established for a broadcast.
 The object pool of the Object FIFO is not a single structure but rather composed of several pools of objects that are allocated in the memory module of each tile involved in the data movement.
 Specifying the `depth` as an array of integers allows the user full control to set the sizes of the pools on each individual tile.

 The main advantage of this feature comes to light during a situation like the one showcased in the example below, which we refer to as a broadcast with a <u>skip-connection</u>.
-In the example below two Object FIFOs are created: `of0` is a broadcast from producer tile A to consumer tiles B and C, while `of1` is a 1-to-1 data movement from producer tile B to consumer tile C. We refer to `of1` as a skip-connection because it is a dependency between the two consumer tiles of the same broadcast connection.
+In the example below two Object FIFOs are created: `of0` is a broadcast from producer tile A to consumer tiles B and C, while `of1` is a 1-to-1 data movement from producer tile B to consumer tile C. We refer to `of0` as a skip-connection because since it skips over B in the A &rarr; B &rarr; C chain when connecting A &rarr; C.
 ```python
 A = tile(1, 3)
 B = tile(2, 3)